Antarctica, the coldest continent on Earth, is experiencing unprecedented

 Individuals can play a role in mitigating the effects of warming on Antarctica:

-- Reduce, Reuse, Recycle: Engaging in sustainable practices reduces waste and
+- Reduce, Reuse, Recycle: By engaging in sustainable practices that reduce

-- Support Renewable Energy: Advocating for and using renewable energy sources
+- Support Renewable Energy: Using and advocating for renewable energy

-like solar and wind helps reduce reliance on fossil fuels, a major source of
+sources like solar and wind reduces reliance on fossil fuels, which are a

-- Stay Informed and Advocate: Educating yourself about climate change and
+- Stay Informed and Advocate: Educate yourself about climate change and

 The warming of Antarctica serves as a clear signal of the broader challenges